Dheeraj-Bhandari/monsterapiclient/README.md

 ## Documentation

-For more details on the **monsterapi** library and its methods, refer to the [documentation](https://developer.monsterapi.ai/reference/getting-started-1).
+For more details on the **monsterapi** library and its models, refer to the [documentation](https://developer.monsterapi.ai/reference/getting-started-1).